georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/7_box-component.md

 So now we have completely abstracted our style implementation away from our heading component, and we have this utility Box component we can use to bind our styles implementation with all our components.

+Note that this isn't really specific to vanilla-extract.

-So, hypothetically, mui and chakra can rip out their runtime CSS-in-JS styles and replace it with vanilla-extract without touching any their components expect for their Box component.
+So, hypothetically, with this pattern, mui and chakra can rip out their runtime CSS-in-JS styles and replace it with vanilla-extract without touching any their components expect for their Box component.
 -->

 ---